phanect/jsbooru/README.md

     - [vue2-autocomplete](https://github.com/BosNaufal/vue2-autocomplete) adds autocompletion for search results.

 This list is very likely to expand or evolve as the project grows.

+## Configuration goals

+The end goal is to have server-wide conigurations such as :

+- [X] Where the files are stored.
+- [ ] The need for user login to do some actions (post pictures, add tags, add notes, write comments).
+- [ ] Whether to self-host or remote-host the files with things like imgur.
+- [ ] Default user/admin options, so you don't have to login on your own server.
+- [ ] API management (on/off features, manage tokens, throttle...)

+In addition, user configs such as :

+- [ ] Neverending board scroll
+- [ ] Exclude tags
+- [ ] Show/hide comments

+As well as administrative features :

+- [ ] Image management (delete pictures)
+- [ ] User management (promotion, ban)
+- [ ] Promotion levels (e.g. community moderator, moderator, administrator)

+will be added via config pages.

 ## License